-Each student has a Personal Identification Number (PIN) for the cafeteria.
-Parents may send in a check in any amount payable to the Devon Elementary Cafeteria for each child's account.
-This account is a debit account, and each time a student purchases food from the cafeteria, the account is debited.
+Parents may send in a check in any amount payable to the Beaumont Elementary Cafeteria for each child's account.
+This account is a debit account and each time a student purchases food from the cafeteria, the account is debited.
 Parents can restrict the number of snacks the child is permitted to buy by writing a note to the cafeteria.
-Allergy information can also be linked to the students account by writing to the cafeteria.
+Allergy information can also be linked to the students' account by writing to the cafeteria.
 The PIN number remains the same for each child from year to year.
+When a student does not have money in his/her account for lunch, he/she may charge lunch or milk only.
+If your child charges, please try to repay this debt the next day.